yemisprojects/eks-app/README.md

 #### Step 5.
 Update Jenkinsfile

-After forking the eks-app repo, make the following changes to the Jenkinsfile
+After forking this eks-app repo, make the following changes to the Jenkinsfile

 - Replace `yemisiomonijo` in the Jenkinsfile with your dockerhub username
 ```